-Policy Positions Adopted by the Southern Legislative Conference AT the 69th Annual Meeting in Savannah, Georgia, July 20, 2015
+Policy Positions Adopted by the Southern Legislative Conference AT the 70th Annual Meeting in Lexington, Kentucky, July 12, 2016

 In accordance with SLC Rule X, "Unless otherwise stipulated, all policy positions adopted by the Conference shall sunset the first day of the following Annual Meeting."